 Cluj-based organization focusing on efforts to restore peace and to provide humanitarian assistance, including necessary supplies and transportation, to those fleeing the fighting.

-Led by renowned Romanian chef Adrian Hadean, this group works with World Central Kitchen (see "Moldova" below) to provide hot meals at the border.
-Hadean posts daily updates to his personal Instagram account.
+Led by Romanian chef Adi Hădean, this group works with World Central Kitchen (see "Moldova" below) to provide hot meals at the border.
+Hadean posts updates to his personal Instagram account.
 Find donation options, including via PayPal, on the left side of the webpage.

 Raising money to provide transportation, accommodation and food for refugees.
 They work in collaboration with the Romanian travel site Vola.

-Tiny, relatively poor country — bilingual in Romanian and Russian — borders southwestern Ukraine.
+This tiny, relatively poor country — bilingual in Romanian and Russian — borders southwestern Ukraine.
 It’s taken in the most refugees per capita yet lacks the resources to provide sustainable care.
-Moldova was the site of an earlier separatist war in the early ‘90s that killed at least several hundred people.
+Moldova was the site of an earlier separatist war in the early ‘90s that killed several hundred people.
 It remains de facto divided and vulnerable to this day.
 Recommended groups here include ($100=1,800 Moldovan lei):

 Organization of return Peace Corps volunteers raising money to support shelters around the country and provide food, water, hygiene products, clothes and toys for children.

 The Czech Republic does not share a border with Ukraine, nevertheless Ukrainians know the country well and many people have family and friends here.
-Around 300,000 Ukrainians have made their way to Prague and other large cities and the number is still growing.
+Around 300,000 Ukrainians made their way to Prague and other large cities after the war started and many chose to stay.
 The Czech Republic has an impressive NGO infrastructure and the donation process is secure and highly developed.
 The website Darujme.cz contains a list of leading NGOs operating both locally and directly in Ukraine.
 Prague.eu, Prague’s main tourist website, has published a helpful article on how people who love the city can help in efforts to provide assistance.
 Leading relief groups based in the Czech Republic include the following ($100=2,300 Czech koruna):

 The local Czech chapter of this Catholic charity is working with long-term partner, Caritas Ukraine, on providing food, water, sanitation and shelter to populations in Ukraine immediately impacted by the war.